Evolving generalist controllers to handle a wide range of morphological variations: Background

+Neuro-evolution is effective for optimizing ANNs, especially when dealing with non-differentiable, sparse, and objective functions that are not easily defined~\citep{stanley2019designing, floreano2008neuroevolution, Miikkulainen2010}.
+In continuous control problems, the use of large ANN controllers is common due to the complexity of handling action and state variables in a continuous domain.
+However, scaling up the controller size increases the optimization challenge, especially in black-box approaches without gradient information.
+Natural Evolution Strategies (NES) address this by estimating gradient information, making them advantageous for optimization in complex high-dimensional problems~\citep{wierstra2014natural}.

-NES are a continuous optimization approach that work by sampling candidate solutions, in this case, vectors that encode the parameters of ANN controllers, from a multivariate distribution.
-These solutions evaluated on the fitness function (i.e. objective function) to find their fitness value which is then used to estimate the gradient information (also referred as the natural gradient).
-Then the sampling distribution is updated based on the gradient information~\citep{glasmachers2010exponential, wierstra2014natural}.
-This process is repeatedly performed to achieve a desired fitness value.
-Several algorithms proposed under the NES category.
-Among those, xNES demonstrated to be one of the most powerful versions~\citep{schaul2012benchmarking,glasmachers2010exponential}.
+NES involves sampling candidate solutions from the sampling distribution, evaluating their fitness via an objective function, and using these results to estimate the gradient (natural gradient).
+The sampling distribution is then updated based on this information and the process is repeated till a stopping condition is met ~\citep{glasmachers2010exponential, wierstra2014natural}.
+Among the existing NES algorithms, xNES demonstrated to be one of the most powerful variants~\citep{schaul2012benchmarking, glasmachers2010exponential}.

-\subsection{Robustness and generalizability}
+\subsection{Robustness and Generalizability}